Creating and Using Symbol Moldings

 - Apply a material to the new solid that we will use later for the molding.
 You can adjust the material size, texture etc. so that it looks the way you want it to.

-You now may have something that looks like this:
+You should now have something that looks like this:

 To rotate this object so that it is oriented correctly for a crown molding.